Code-Institute-Submissions/ci-fullstack-project4/README.md

 ## Project Objectives
 This website is created to serve users who are customers of online grocery purchases.
 With the advancement in technology, users these days are spoilt for choice when purchasing groceries online.
-There are many e-commerce services that provide the users with a huge variety of choice when it comes to food products.Other than grocery purchase, this site also offers a small service to the registered shoppers.
+There are many e-commerce services that provide the users with a huge variety of choice when it comes to food products.
+Other than grocery purchase, this e-grocery site offers a small service to the registered shoppers.
-A side app allows user to manage their purchased product inventory and offers to track their product expiry date for them on the app's dashboard.
+A side app (MyKitchen) allows users as a household to manage their kitchen storage inventory and offers to track their product expiry date for them on the app's dashboard.

 ## Deployed Link
 The deployed website can be found [here](https://oraclebun-project4.herokuapp.com/)

+### For quick access without having to sign up for an account below are the existing user accounts for browsing and testing purpose:
+> Staff
+> username:  ttester2
+> password: testpassword123
+>
+> Normal Customer
+> Household owner 1
+> username: father
+> password: testpassword123
+>
+> Normal Customer
+> Household member1
+> username: girlgirl
+> password: testpassword123
+>
+> Normal Customer
+> Household owner 2
+> username: mrbrown
+> password: testpassword123
+>
+> Normal Customer
+> Household member 2
+> username: mrsbrown
+> password: testpassword123

+### Account Access: How it works:
+The Staff account is for use for the e-grocery store (products) app.
+The staff priviledge is the capability to perform CRUD for products in the supermarket.
+The Normal Customer account is for used for the MyKitchen app.
+The household owner is able to perform CRUD for household registration and membership in MyKitchen App.
+All members and owner of the household are able to perform CRUD for kitchen storage and inventory.

 ## UX/UI
 ### Overview and Colour
 The colour on this website is chosen to be bright and cheery to give customers a bright and cheerful experience when they shop.
 The bright background also serves to highlight the products available.
 The site name is chosen because just like the berry which is a rarity in other parts of the world, I hope the site is also rare and the experience of using it gives the users a good and special feeling that they are well served.
+Sans Serif Google Font Poppins is chosen for site heading because it has a clean and sharp look.
+Serif Google Font Bitter is chosen for the site's content and body for it's legibility.

 ## User Stories
 ### Basic User Stories